-19 A Tinnitus Sound Generator (TSG) warnings
+16 A Tinnitus Sound Generator (TSG) warnings

-- 1. Sound generators can be dangerous if improperly used. - 2.
-Sound generators should be used only as advised by your doctor, audiologist, or hearing care professional. - 3.
+- 1. Sound generators can be dangerous if improperly used. - Sound generators should be used only as advised by your doctor, audiologist, or hearing care professional. - 3.
 Sound generators are not toys and should be kept out of reach of anyone who might cause themselves injury (especially children and pets).

-19.1 A TSG precautions
+16.1 TSG precaution

 - 1. Should the user develop any side effects from using the sound generator, such as dizziness, nausea, headaches, perceived decrease in auditory function or increase in tinnitus perception, the user should discontinue use of the sound generator and seek medical evaluation. - 2.
-Children and physically or mentally challenged users will require guardian supervision while wearing the TSG hearing aid. - 3.
+Children and physically or mentally disabled users will require guard supervision while wearing the TSG hearing aid. - 3.
 The volume control is an optional feature in the TSG module used for adjusting the sound generator output level.
 To prevent unintended usage by pediatric or physically or mentally challenged users, the volume control must, if enabled, be configured to only provide a decrease of the sound generator output level.

-19.2 TSG warning to hearing care professionals
+16.2 TSG warning to hearing care professionals